Susan G. Cole: Lesbian activism

 Cole is one of the co-founders of the Lesbian Organization of Toronto (LOOT), the first political organization of gay women in Toronto, and through the 1980s was an out lesbian prepared to speak public.
 She now programs the Proud Voices literary stages at Toronto's Pride Week celebrations.

 Music

 In the late 1970s, Cole was the co-founder of the Toronto all-women's band, Mama Quilla II, alongside musicians such as Lorraine Segato and Lauri Conger.
 Cole left the group well prior to their only recording, a 1982 EP engineered by Daniel Lanois (by which time the group was no longer an all-female band).
-Mama Quilla II later evolved into Parachute Club, but Cole was not part of the new group, instead going on to play piano and write songs for No Frills with Sherry Shute, Catherine Mackay and Evelyne Datl.
+Mama Quilla II later evolved into Parachute Club, but Cole was not part of the new group, instead going on to play piano and write songs for No Frills Band with Sherry Shute, Catherine Mackay and Evelyne Datl.
 No Frills played the first Gay Pride march in Toronto in 1981.
 A track recorded by No Frills appears on The Rebel Zone soundtrack.